-One of the common example is people use form FLR(M) instead of FLR(O) when making an application as a spouse relying on Human Rights outside the rules.
+One of the typical examples is people use form FLR(M) instead of FLR(O) when making an application as a spouse relying on Human Rights outside the rules.

-Some applicants inadvertently become overstayers in the UK because they filed their visa extension too close to the expiry date which does not allow enough time for processing.
-In points-based system, applicants are required to have their existing leaves when applying for their new visa application.
-Without enough time allowance left, visa refusals cannot be appealed which applicants are forced to apply for new applications from their own countries, if they are not banned from making further application.
+Some applicants inadvertently become overstayers in the UK because they filed their visa extension too close to the expiry date, which does not allow enough time for processing.
+In a points-based system, applicants are required to have their existing leaves when applying for their new visa application.
+Without enough time allowance left, visa refusals cannot be appealed, which applicants are forced to apply for new applications from their own countries if they are not banned from making further application.

 Although enough detail can be found at UK Immigration websites on eligibility, requirements, and procedure of application, each can be a complex and lengthy process.
 Worse, there are plenty of resources online that provide information that’s no longer applicable and may mislead even the most resourceful of researchers.

-Blogs of personal experience, forums that pass around wrong information and generally acceptable information that’s recently been updated can complicate matters.
-Information available that needs double checking or worth referring to a competent consultant include amount of time to wait, the fees payable, required documentation and eligibility of applicants.
+Blogs of personal experience, forums that pass around wrong information, and generally acceptable information that’s recently been updated can complicate matters.
+The information available that needs double checking or worth referring to a competent consultant includes the amount of time to wait, the fees payable, required documentation, and eligibility of applicants.